CleverCloud/doc.clever-cloud.com/runtimes/rust/rust.md

 ## Requirements

-The result of `cargo run --release --locked` must be a process listening on `0.0.0.0:8080`.
+The result of `cargo build --release --locked` must be an executable which starts a web server listening on `0.0.0.0:8080`.

 For instance, a minimal iron application can look like this: